 Security Services - Department of Public Safety

 Topics include crime prevention, Public Safety Services authority, fire and crime reporting policies, disciplinary procedures, and other matters of importance related to security and fire safety on campus.
 "Think Safe" contains crime statistics for the three previous calendar years concerning reported crimes that occurred on campus, and in certain off-campus buildings or property owned or controlled by the University, and on public property within, or immediately adjacent to, and accessible from the campus.
 Fire statistics are included for on-campus student housing areas.
-Statistics are reported to the U.S. Department of Education (USDoED) and are available on their web site at http://ope.ed.gov/security/ and on the University's site at www.publicsafety.rochester.edu.
+Statistics are reported to the U.S. Department of Education (USED) and are available on the USED website at and on the University's public safety website.
 You can obtain a hard copy of "Think Safe" by contacting University Security Services at (585) 275-3340 or Environmental Health and Safety at (585) 275-3241.
-University Security services are available 24 hours/day, 7 days/week by calling x5-3333 from any campus phone or by dialing x13 for emergencies.
+University Security services are available 24 hours/day, seven days/week by calling x5-3333 from any campus phone or by dialing x13 for emergencies.
 In addition, AT&T and Verizon customers may make a free call to our emergency Communications Center by pressing #413 from their cell phone while in the Rochester area.
 We are in immediate contact with local police, fire departments, and emergency medical resources.